ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 ---

-## 1. 📖 About the Project
+## 1. About the Project

-This project was developed as part of the Future Engineers category in the World Robot Olympiad.
-Our goal was to design, build, and program an autonomous robot capable of completing multiple challenges with efficiency and reliability.
+This project focuses on designing, building, and programming an autonomous robot capable of completing a series of complex obstacle challenges as part of the WRO Future Engineers competition.

+The robot is engineered with a modular chassis, powered by a ..., and controlled via an Arduino Mega 2560.
+It utilises a combination of sensors—including---.
+Our objective was to create an intelligent robot that is capable of navigating through obstacles with precision and speed.

+-This repository contains detailed documentation of our hardware design, sensor integration, mobility strategy, power management, and source code, along with supporting CAD files, wiring diagrams, and demonstration videos.-

 <!-- NOTE: You should add a few paragraphs here about your inspiration, high-level goals, team structure, and overall approach. -->

 ---

-## 2. ⚙️ Mobility Management
+## 2. Mobility Management

 <!-- NOTE: Mobility management discussion should cover how the vehicle movements are
 managed.
 What motors are selected, how they are selected and implemented.